hkrishn3/MazeMap/README.md

 # MazeMap
-Maze Solver using a Flood Fill algorithm
+Maze Solver using a Flood Fill algorithm, originally built for an Atmel Mega2560 based robotic platform